IXForm

 Ixform (pronounced as "X Form", stylized in all caps) was a Chinese project boy group formed through the 2021 Chinese survival show Youth With You 3 on iQIYI.
 The group consisted of 9 members: Luo Yizhou, Tang Jiuzhou, Lian Huaiwei, Liu Guanyou, Deng Xiaoci, Sun Yinghao, Jun Liu, Duan Xingxing and Sun Yihang.
 The group was formed on July 29, 2021, and released their debut EP, Coming, on November 5, 2021.
 The group later disbanded on November 8, 2022.

 Career

 Formation

-IXFORM was formed through Youth With You Season 3 aired from February 18 to May 1, 2021.
-The show's finale was initially set on May 8, where the debut team will be formed.
-However, the finale is cancelled beforehand after an order from Chinese media government bureau, as the show was embroiled in the milk-wasting controversy.
+IXFORM was formed through Youth With You Season 3 and aired from February 18 to May 1, 2021.
+The show's finale was initially set on May 8, where the debut team would be formed.
+However, the finale was cancelled beforehand after an order from Chinese media government bureau, as the show was embroiled in the milk-wasting controversy.
 The group with the top 9 lineup was alleged to have been formed, but iQIYI denied the allegations in May 2021.

-On July 25, 2021, the group with the same top 9 lineup make their first group appearance on Chengdu Music Festival and announced that they have officially debuted.
+On July 25, 2021, the group with the same top 9 lineup made their first group appearance on Chengdu Music Festival and announced that they had officially debuted.
 The group promoted for around 1 year and a half, and the management rights were handled by Idol Youth Entertainment of iQIYI.